List of characters in The Loud House franchise: Hector Casagrande

 Hector Rodrigo Casagrande Gutiérrez (voiced by Ruben Garfias) is Ronnie Anne and Bobby's grandfather and Maria and Carlos' father.
 He is the patriarch of the Casagrande family and the proprietor of the Casagrande Mercado on the ground floor of the family's apartment building.
 Hector is gossipy and knows how to play the guitar while also having his own band.
 In "Battle of the Grandpas", it is revealed that Hector used to be a bull rider in his youth.

 Carlos Casagrande

 Carlos Casagrande Sr. (voiced by Carlos Alazraqui) is Ronnie Anne and Bobby's uncle, Maria's brother, and Rosa and Hector's son.
-He is a high-spirited and sensitive father of four and works as a professor at a local university.
+He is a high-spirited and sensitive father of four and works as a professor at Chavez University.
 Carlos reads many books and can dispense rather inane trivia.
 In "Going Overboard", it was revealed that he was a popular skater in college named Carlos X. He had to stop after marrying Frida.
 In "Skaters Gonna Hate", it is revealed that Carlos in his alias of Carlos X had a history with Tony Hawk.